 Let’s talk flying.
 I usually take a few flights a year – not really enough to make me a frequent flyer.
 And I’m still learning things.

 One thing I learned not long ago is that some airlines have displays that allow you see a live map of the plane’s progress during the route.
 Apparently this is common knowledge, but I had literally never heard of this before until Adventures with Ben pointed it out.
-Despite taking probably 30 flights over the years, I’ve never seen this, not even once.
+Despite taking probably 30 flights over the years, I’ve never seen this even once.
 I guess because I’m usually on Southwest or US Airways, I’ve been missing out on all the cool stuff.
 Live and learn!

 Sit up front or in the back?